Spagettileg/Crater-Cross/TESTS.md

 ## Code Validation

 •	HTML Validator (https://validator.w3.org/) used and shows the html document to be valid.
-Slight issue on hr tag being used in footer, but no detrimental effect upon web page performance

 •	CSS Validator (https://jigsaw.w3.org/css-validator/) used and shows the stylesheet to be valid CSS level 3 + SVG